 If you're registered disabled and want to adapt your home (to make it easier to live independently) you can arrange an occupational therapy assessment via our Customer Access and Assessment Team.

 Following your assessment, our Housing Standards and Adaptations Team will determine whether the work you want to carry out is reasonable and practical.
 Based on the outcome, we may be able to help with the cost and installation.

 There are 2 types of home adaptations:

-- minor adaptations which these include rails, half-steps, door entry systems, and other small works
+- minor adaptations which include rails, half-steps, door entry systems

 - major adaptations which are larger alterations including ramps, stair lifts, through floor lifts, level access showers, widening of paths or doors

 If deemed reasonable and practical, minor and major adaptations within council homes are free.
 If you are not in council housing, you may be able to apply for a grant.

 A 'means tested' Disabled Facilities Grant (DFG) may be available to fund major adaptations (above £5,000) for:

 As the grant amount is 'means tested', you may need to contribute to the cost of works.

 A ‘non-means tested’ Discretionary Adaptation Grant is available for lower value adaptations (less than £5,000).
 Although this grant is not means tested, the agreed amount is subject to the council’s annual budget.